When Is the Best Time

 Seawater Pool in Porto Moniz

 Summer is the peak season, especially in July and August, like elsewhere due to the school holidays.
 Temperatures range from 22-27°C throughout the summer and can top 30°C with easterly winds along the south coast.
+2021 was one of the warmest summers ever with temps above 30°C in August and September.

 Temperatures remain pleasant, ranging on average between 16-20°C. The weather is a little more unpredictable, with a higher chance of rain.
 In our favourite tavern, I got told that the winter can be as nice as the summer, but quieter.
 Sea temps drop below 20°C. Fewer sunshine hours in the winter, roughly from 8 am to 6 pm.
 The winter is quite popular for visitors from the colder parts of Europe to enjoy the pleasant “eternal spring”.